Nagendra1997/dummypy/README.md

-## Mesibo Real-Time Python API [BETA]
+## Mesibo Python API  [ BETA ]

-This repo contains the source code for Mesibo Python API .
+This repo contains the source code for Mesibo Real-Time Python API .

 Mesibo offers everything to make your app real-time and scalable for your first billion users and the next.
 It's modular, lightweight and easy to integrate.